top of page

 Risk 5 - Risk of amputation

-Mechanical equipment used in grain silos, such as augers and conveyors, can pose serious risks of entanglement and amputation.
+Mechanical equipment used in grain bins, such as augers and conveyors, can pose serious risks of entanglement and amputation.
 To prevent these incidents, it is crucial to ensure that the equipment is properly protected and maintained, that protective devices are in place, and that workers are trained in the safe use of machinery.
 Accessible emergency stop and adherence to locking procedures during maintenance are also essential.

 In conclusion

-17 views
+157 views

 bottom of page